 Finally, depending on how the proposed investment will be structured, the parties may need to consider whether the GSE or Ginnie Mae cross default provisions will apply.
-The Ginnie Mae Mortgage-Backed Securities Guide (the "Ginnie Mae Guide"), Fannie Mae's Selling and Servicing Guides and Freddie Mac's Seller/Servicer Guides (together with the Ginnie Mae Guide, the "Guides") include cross default provisions applicable to parties under common ownership or control.
-The cross default provisions provide that a default under the applicable Guide or servicing agreement by one entity may be deemed to be a default with respect to another entity under common ownership or control varies among Ginnie Mae and the GSEs and, therefore, is an important consideration to evaluate for an acquiring entity that is already invested in MSRs within its structure.
-In addition to the cross default provisions set forth in the Ginnie Mae Guide, Ginnie Mae has in the past exercised its discretionary authority to limit or prohibit common ownership or control of multiple issuers with the same issuer approval type regardless of whether or not the parties enter into a cross default agreement.
+The Ginnie Mae Mortgage-Backed Securities Guide (the "Ginnie Mae Guide"), Fannie Mae's Selling and Servicing Guides, and Freddie Mac's Seller/Servicer Guides (together with the Ginnie Mae Guide, the "Guides") include cross default provisions applicable to parties under common ownership or control.
+The cross default provisions provide that a default under the applicable Guide or servicing agreement by one entity may be deemed to be a default with respect to another entity under common ownership or control.
+The determination as to what constitutes common ownership or common control varies among Ginnie Mae and the GSEs and, therefore, is an important consideration to evaluate for an acquiring entity that is already invested in MSRs within its structure.
+In addition to the cross default provisions set forth in the Ginnie Mae Guide, Ginnie Mae in the past has exercised its discretionary authority to limit or prohibit common ownership or control of multiple issuers with the same issuer approval type regardless of whether the parties enter into a cross default agreement.

-When to "Build" or "Buy"
+2. "Build" or "Buy" Strategies